briandailey/briandailey.github.com/_posts/2016-01-28-care-and-feeding-of-your-brain.md

 food that it delivers, to "penetrate deeper and deeper into the tissues of the body" [and brain].

-There are several other ways that exercise improves cognition but I simply don't have time to cover them all (not to mention the book does a much better job).
+Medina covers several other ways that exercise improves cognitive ability, too.

 > "The benefits of exercise seem nearly endless because its impact is
 > systemwide, affecting most physiological systems." _(Medina)_

+Ultimately, I run because I know it's good for my brain and my body.
+Penultimately, I work with a crew of really smart folks and if I ever hope to be able to keep up with them I have to keep running to stay sharp.

 > "Exercisers outperform couch potatoes in tests that measure long-term memory,
 > reasoning, attention, and problem solving skill." _(Medina)_